 - Link your learning to your professional practice

-- Enjoy a mix of independent study and discussion
+- Learn through a combination of taught input, independent study and group discussion

 Qualification, course duration and attendance options